Avnet/RASynBoard-Out-of-Box-Demo/docs/ApplicationUserGuide.md

 ![](./assets/images/decimationInshift02.jpg "")

 ## LED control
-The ```[LED]``` block allows the user to assign different RGB LED colors to each inference index.
-When the NDP120 detects a feature in the data the inference results are passed to the application.
-The application uses the index of the inference result [0 - n] to identify how to light the RGB LED on the I/O board.
+The ```[Led Network x]``` blocks allow the user to assign different RGB LED colors to each neural network and inference index.
+When the NDP120 detects a feature in the data the network number and inference results are passed to the application.
+The application uses the neural network number and the index of the inference result [0 - n] to identify how to light the RGB LED on the I/O board.
 The comments in the config.ini file associate each index with the 5-keyword model, but this feature works with any model that's loaded.

 - [Video Link (3 minutes)](http://avnet.me/RASynChangeLedColorsVideo)